Ankylosing spondylitis literally means fusing inflamed spine growing together.

 Peripheral involvement is seen in 30-50% of the patients.

-The disease causes inflammation at the site of insertion of ligaments and tendons on to bone.
+The disease causes inflammation at the site of insertion of ligaments and tendons on to the bone.
 It is termed as peripheral enthesitis.

 This often progresses from erosion and osteitis to ossification, resulting in telltale radiological signs of periosteal new bone formation.